RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Related Work

-\textbf{Influence estimation and comparison to prior unlearning methods.} Influence estimation quantifies the effect of each training sample on model predictions.
-Classical Influence Functions~\citep{koh2017understanding} formalize this relationship through the sensitivity of parameters to upweighting individual examples, but are computationally expensive for LLMs and can be numerically unstable in deep networks~\citep{basu2021influence}.
-Recent approximations trace gradient trajectories or construct scalable influence proxies~\citep{pruthi2020estimating}, enabling efficient but partial influence assessment in large models. \textit{RapidIn}~\citep{lin2024tokenwise} extends these ideas to token-wise influence estimation for LLMs, efficiently capturing cross-sample interactions.
-Our work leverages such influence signals for unlearning by mapping them to per-sample weights that modulate optimization strength.
-Compared with prior methods such as GA~\citep{yao2024mu-llm}, Fisher Forgetting~\citep{shi2023deepclean}, and LoReUn~\citep{li2024loreun}, \textit{RapidUn} explicitly leverages influence attribution to modulate update magnitudes, achieving more stable and interpretable forgetting.
+\textbf{Influence estimation and comparison to prior unlearning methods.} Influence estimation quantifies how training samples affect model behavior.
+Classical Influence Functions~\citep{koh2017understanding} formalize this through parameter sensitivity to upweighted examples, but are costly for LLMs and unstable in deep networks~\citep{basu2021influence}.
+Related Fisher-style formulations summarize within-sample parameter sensitivity through curvature- or importance-like signals, and have also been used in approximate unlearning~\citep{shi2023deepclean}.
+Recent approximations trace gradient trajectories or construct scalable influence proxies~\citep{pruthi2020estimating}, enabling efficient but partial influence assessment in large models. \textit{RapidIn} extends these ideas to token-wise influence estimation for LLMs, efficiently capturing \emph{cross-sample} interactions.
+Unlike Fisher-style or weight-level attribution methods, RapidUn treats influence estimation as a modular signal source and converts directional cross-set interactions---forget$\rightarrow$forget, forget$\rightarrow$retain, retain$\rightarrow$forget, and retain$\rightarrow$retain---into bounded sample weights and a stable PEFT objective.
+Compared with prior methods such as GA~\citep{yao2024mu-llm}, Fisher Forgetting, and LoReUn~\citep{li2024loreun}, \textit{RapidUn} uses sample-level influence attribution to modulate update magnitudes, aiming for more stable and interpretable forgetting in the small-$\mathcal{D}_f$ regime.

+\textbf{Balanced and reweighted LLM unlearning.} Recent methods such as SimNPO, SatImp, and BalDRO study loss-side or optimization-side balancing for LLM unlearning, including reference-free preference objectives, saturation/importance-based loss reweighting, and DRO-style emphasis on hard-to-unlearn samples~\citep{fan2024simnpo,yang2025satimp,shao2026baldro}.
+These works mainly target standard TOFU/MUSE-style objectives, whereas RapidUn focuses on cross-set influence-guided sample weighting under a tiny-$\mathcal{D}_f$, tiny-$\mathcal{D}_r$, LoRA-only contamination-removal setting.
+Here retain-side weighting serves as a utility anchor against collateral damage, not as retain-set relearning.